 I love gardening.
-And I love the real, good food that grows from soil I helped build.
-I especially love the numerous varieties of vegetables, herbs, and flowers I can grow because I use a diversity of heirloom and open-pollinated seeds.
-In fact, I’ve been known to have between 30 and 50 varieties of plant-life vying for space in my raised beds as well as pots of various sizes placed throughout my backyard.
+And I love the real, good food that grows from the soil I helped build.
+I especially love the numerous varieties of fruits, vegetables, and herbs I can grow because I use a diversity of heirloom and open-pollinated seeds.

 When I step into my garden, I don’t only envision the harvests.
 My imagination also runs wild at the life forms around me.
 For instance, when a baby potato plant pops up through the soil, it reminds me of Oscar the Grouch.
-When a bean seedling casts off its protective shell, I think it looks like Audrey II from Little Shop of Horrors.
-And I can’t help but see squash plants — from seedling to adulthood — as some sorts of alien creatures.
+When a bean seedling casts off its protective shell, it looks like Audrey II from Little Shop of Horrors.
+And I can’t help but see squash plants — from seedling to adulthood — as alien creatures.

 flying creatures feasting